DellGEOS/HybridJumpstart/modules/module_0/3_azure_vm_deployment.md

 Access your Azure VM
 -----------

-With your Azure VM (HybridHost001) successfully deployed and configured, you're ready to connect to the VM and finish the final preparations for the workshop.
+With your Azure VM (HybridHost001) successfully deployed and configured, you're ready to connect to the VM and finish the final preparations for the jumpstart.

 ### Connect to your Azure VM <!-- omit in toc -->
 Firstly, you'll need to connect into the VM, with the easiest approach being via Remote Desktop.
 If you're not already logged into the Azure portal, visit https://portal.azure.com/, and login with the same credentials used earlier.
 Once logged in, using the search box on the dashboard, enter "**HybridHost001**".
 You may see a number of results under "Resources", so click "See all":